Chaplaincy and Spiritual Care

 How to find us

-The Chapel of St. Lukeis located opposite Cliftonville restaurant along Hospital Street (Area E).
+The Chapel of St. Luke is located opposite Cliftonville resturant along Hospital Street (Area E).

 Click here for the hospital map

 What we do

 Our chaplaincy team provides religious, spiritual and pastoral care for all patients, relatives, carers and staff.
 The chaplains are available for everyone whether or not you have a religious faith.
 We provide a 24/7 on-call service for the hospital providing for the spiritual needs of, patients and staff.
 The role of the hospital chaplaincy is to support everyone in the fragile human life which we all share.
 We are here to help everyone regardless of their religion, sexuality, belief, and culture.

 - a listening ear

 - pastoral support at times of difficulty or crisis

 - help with bereavement